 Welcome to The Scott County Record's website.

-Haxton moved from Kinsley to Scott City in 1993.
+Rod Haxton moved from Kinsley to Scott City in 1993.
 At the location of 104 West Fourth he began publishing The Scott County Record on Wednesday, September 8.
+Spearville News was the location of the printing press.
+Haxton has a long working-relationship with the company owned by the Vierthaler’s dating back to his ownership of the Kinsley Mercury.

 This publication had 12 pages and it's first headline read, Deja Vu, Hospital Board Gears Up for Recruitment Challenge - Again.

-The staff consisted of four employees, in addition to Haxton.
+The first staff consisted of four employees, in addition to Haxton.
 The advertising staff consisted of Glenda Ryan and Bev Strickert; the office manager was Shirley Suppes; and assisting with news reporting was David Frederick.
+Rod’s sons would sell papers on the corner and his parents Don and Boots Haxton, would drive up from their retirement home in Arkansas to help out on a regular basis.

 The Tri-County Advocate